 What does a VPN on an iPhone do?

-A VPN on an iPhone encrypts the data and routes it via a VPN server, making your data more secure and helping you overcome censorship and firewall blocking.
+A VPN on an iPhone routes online data coming from your iPhone via a VPN server.
+A VPN changes your IP, secures your sent and received data by encrypting it, and helps you overcome censorship and firewall blocking.

 Is there a VPN already implemented on an iPhone?

-Yes, all iPhones have native VPN support, just like all OS X devices, Windows PC, Android phones, and so on.
-But that just means that your device is capable of connecting to a VPN server.
+The iPhone doesn’t have a built-in VPN but has VPN settings if you wish to build or install one.
 To make a VPN work, you would need to complete a manual setup and find a server to connect to, which is not an option for most users.

 Should a VPN be on or off on an iPhone?